-My mate, aptly nicknamed Hillbill, suggests we spend the summer holiday paddling the Nepean River.
-A 42 km return journey, camping in searing heat, at the foot of the Blue Mountains…
+Aaron’s mate, aptly nicknamed Hillbill, suggested they spend the summer holiday paddling the Nepean River.
+Check out their 42km return journey, camping in searing heat, at the foot of the Blue Mountains.

-- Paddling 21 km’s on the Nepean River to camp for three days in near 40-degree weather
+- Paddling 21km’s on the Nepean River to camp for 3 days in near 40-degree weather

 - Having a natural spa bath, relaxing in gentle rapids